AndrewE23/SQL_Project/cleaning_data.md

 i) The "currencycode" column in *all_sessions* was almost entirely filled with 'USD', and if it wasn't then entries simply left it as NULL.
 As such, my assumption is that everything is being sold in USD and this column was redundant.<br> ii) The "socialengagementtype" column in *analytics* is similarly only ever one value.

 >#2.
 The *sales_by_sku* table, which contained two columns ("productsku" and "total_ordered"), was entirely redundant.
-I compared it with the three other tables that include a sku/productsku column and found that every record was present in at least one other table, with the exception of 8 records that had no matches in any other table.
+I first noticed that they were almost identical to two columns in the *sales_report* table, which prompted me to compare it with the three other tables that include a sku/productsku column.
+The verdict: All but 8 records had match in at least one other table.
 Since the table was worthless, I decided it would be better to simply delete it.

 >#3.
 Monetary amounts in various columns were not formatted like currency, needing to be divided by 1,000,000 and rounded to two decimal points to better reflect what they are.